Biography

 Honorary President, Theological Society (TCD)

-National Endowment for the Humanities award
+National Endowment for the Humanities Award

 M.A.
 Jure officii, Trinity College Dublin

-Alexander von Humboldt (Forschungsaufenthalt)
+Alexander von Humboldt (Rückkehrstipendium)

-Alexander von Humboldt award
+Alexander von Humboldt Award

 Lightfoot Scholarship, Durham University